Coded Computing for Distributed Graph Analytics: Proposed Scheme and Proof of Achievability of Theorem

-After the Shuffle phase, all but one intermediate values contributed in each coded message are locally available.
+After the Shuffle phase, for each multicast group of $r+1$ servers, all but one intermediate values contributed in each coded message are locally available.
 Moreover, all possible subsets of multicast servers have sent their corresponding messages.
 Therefore, each server can recover all of the intermediate values associated with its assigned set of Reduce functions using the received coded messages and the locally computed intermediate values.
+Thus, our proposed coded Shuffling scheme is feasible, i.e. for any given graph, and subgraph and Reduce allocation $A_{\textsf{C}}$, our proposed Shuffling enables each server to compute all the Reduce functions assigned to it.

 \begin{remark} The proposed scheme carefully aligns and combines the existing intermediate values to benefit from the coding opportunities.
-This resolves the issue posed by the asymmetry in the data requirements of the Reducers which is one of the main challenges in moving from the general MapReduce framework to graph analytics.
+This resolves the issue posed by the asymmetry in the data requirements of the Reducers which is one of the main challenges in moving from the general MapReduce framework in \cite{li2017fundamental} to graph analytics. \end{remark}